-I liked being the woman you’d changed for.
 Before me, you said, you couldn’t get close to a thing you thought was beautiful.
-When you’d tried, all that happened was that it became less it and you became less you.
-Your hand on the Henry Moore in the park had spoiled both.
-Your hand on me refined each of us.
+When you’d tried, all that happened was that it became less it, and you became less you.
+Your hand on the Henry Moore in the park spoiled both.
+Your hand on me changed that.

-This is how we decided not to get married—
+This is how we decided not to marry—

-You: I’m happy you’re moving in, Lala.
-It’ll be good, both of us here.
+– It’ll be good, both of us living here.
 (You were tugging at an ear hair you’d located by feel.)
 Play your cards right and I might let you stay fore— for, the duration.

-You: Living together doesn’t… have to, mean, eh, you know… not for everyone.
+– Moving in together doesn’t… have to mean, eh… not for everyone.

 Noticing I hadn’t burst into tears you carried on: Not that you don’t need taking in hand, Christ, you do, definitely.
-I’ll still make an honest woman out of you.
-Just not, as, a…
+I’ll make an honest woman out of you.
+Just not, as, your…

-Me: Husband?
+– Husband?
 Husband my foot.
 It’s a man I need.
-Hear me?

-I scored big points for that.
-It was the first time I’d picked off a bit of someone else’s conversation and kept it tucked away till the right moment.
+I scored big points for that – the first time I’d picked off a bit of someone else’s conversation and kept it tucked away till the right moment.
 A woman talking on her mobile in your pub, when I’d stopped in to say hello.
-You were mixing her drink.
 We’d caught eyes but couldn’t make more of it.
-Producing it from my hiding place for our shared pleasure made you roar.
-You reached for me, scooping me into your laughter.
+Producing it from my hiding place for our enjoyment made you roar.
+You reached across, scooping me into your laughter.

-We both knew why you’d said what you had; knew why you could claim me but not marry me.
+We both knew why you’d said it; why you could claim me but not, officially.
 We weren’t long back from a weekend with your parents, where your father had done nothing without asking permission: Okay if I pop out for the paper?; Where shall I sit?
-Here?; Where does this go?; What do you want me to do, lay the table or walk Bouncer?
+Here?; Where will I put this?; Do you want me to lay the table or walk Bouncer?

-I don’t know what his punishment would have been for non-compliance but he wouldn’t have removed himself from his choices if the consequences were minor.
+I don’t know what his punishment would have been for non-compliance but he wouldn’t have removed himself from his choices if the consequences were small.

-When you realised you were safe on the ring-less arrangement, you became cavalier, reinforced it to make sure I knew you weren’t joking; weren’t ever going to change your stance.
+When you realised you were safe on the ring-less arrangement, you became cavalier, reinforcing it to make sure I knew you weren’t ever going to change your stance.
 If I was doing something vaguely DIY, like hanging a picture, you’d say, What you need is a husband.
-A husband’d do that sort of thing for you.
+A husband’d do that for you.